alias8/eliminate-jank1/README.md

 [Here](http://udacity.github.io/news-aggregator/) is the live version of the janky app.

 The master branch fixes the issues.
+See [githubpages](https://alias8.github.io/news-aggregator/) link.

 The webworkers branch is the same as the master branch but deploys a web worker for each XMLHttpRequest.